renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Commas will be used as delimiter for a new filter.

 ```
-# DO NOT use commas inside the filter if your are using env or cli variables to configure it.
+# DO NOT use commas inside the filter if you're using env or cli variables to configure it.
 RENOVATE_AUTODISCOVER_FILTER="/MyOrg/{my-repo,foo-repo}"